-My husband hates the movie can you buy Lyrica from canada What About Bob.
+My husband hates the movie Going Here What About Bob.
 He’s a psychologist and thinks the idea of a patient stalking you to your vacation home, then subsequently winning the hearts of your family and driving you insane, sounds more like horror than comedy.
 I, on the other hand, love that movie.
 I have a soft spot for the antics of Bill Murray.
 What can I say, I’m from the Ghostbusters generation, but that’s not the only reason I love it.
 I actually think it contains some sound wisdom.
 Really, I do.

 Okay, so a famous psychiatrist might not bother with telling you exactly how to do the dishes, but that’s how I use the advice.
 Baby steps to load the dishwasher, baby steps to wipe down the counter, baby steps to fold the laundry.
 It makes me laugh and I get things done.

 I think most of us as writers are pretty much baby step specialists.
 After all an entire book is written letter by letter, word by word, page by page.
 Sometimes when I start a new project (after the initial new book rush), I look at all the work that needs to be done before finishing and I get overwhelmed.
 Then Bob’s voice comes into my head, “babysteps to the elevator” “baby steps to get on the bus” and suddenly I know I can do it!
 What about you, do you baby step your way through life or am I the only one who loves this?